commercetools/commercetools-docs-kit/packages/ramldoc-generator/README.md

 ## Maintenance

-To update the `rmf-codegen` version, update the custom `rmfCodegenVersion` property in `package.json`
+To update the `rmf-codegen` version, update the custom `rmfCodegenVersion` property in `package.json`.

+Versions can be found on Bintray here - https://bintray.com/vrapio/vrapio/rmf-codegen#.

+For more help on getting an appropriate version, create an issue here - https://github.com/vrapio/rmf-codegen/issues.